-This is a short blog post about the shipping debug mode.
+This is a short blog post about the shipping debug mode in WooCommerce.
 I will explain what it is, where you can find it, how you can use it and for what situations you should enable this setting.

 Enabling the shipping debug mode